antonmi/espec/README.md

     expect(d).to eq(nil)
   end

-  it "does not ovveride internal 'lets'" do
+  it "does not override internal 'lets'" do
     expect(internal_value)
   end
 end